-WITHOUT STREET ADDRESS YOUR MAIL IS DELAYED AT OFFICE OF DELIVERY lived.
 Perhaps they had Zeke's address in letters up in the garret, maybe a chest full of 'em, but then it was easier to let Ben hunt Zeke.
 Today people are addressing letters to John Smith, New York, N. Y., or Chicago, Ill., thinking Uncle Sam can locate him, which is just as incomplete as was Zeke's address of yore.
-The Postoffice Department asks you to put the number and street in the address.
+The Postoffice Department asks you to put the number and ment asks you to put the number and street in the address.
 It helps you.